OXID-eSales/developer_documentation/modules/installation/index.rst

    for example 1.yaml.productive, 1.yaml.staging, 1.yaml.testing and on deployment rename
    the files for the actual environment to 1.yaml.

+   When some setting changed anywhere in the application, the new configuration will be stored in the shop configuration file and environment file will be rename to .bak like 1.yml.bak so when configuration needed to be override again just rename it back to original name and change the values inside.
+Be aware that if there is already an environment backup file there it will be overridden if setting change again.

 .. important::

    If you deploy base and environment configurations from VCS, these should not be changed